 2. Remote lecture or workshop

-Lectures: I can delivery my lecture via a live-streamed video presentation.
+Lectures: I can delivery my lecture via a live-streamed video presentation (this is a pre-recorded video).
 If your guild would like a live Q&A via Skype or Facetime after the video presentation, that is available for an additional fee.
 Lectures are $75 and a Q&A session is $50.
 If your meeting is held in a place with poor internet service, please contact me for alternatives to live streaming.
 Live-streamed video will be hosted on Vimeo and I'll provide access information when we arrange a date for your showing.

 Lectures I am delivering in this manner are Sand in my Shoes and Woven Color: James Koehler and tapestry weaving in the American Southwest (available fall 2017).

-Workshops: I am offering my online tapestry classes at a significantly reduced rate to groups from weaving/fiber guilds.
-I have prepared a PDF with more information including rates.
-This option allows a group to study tapestry techniques together.
+Workshops: I am offering my online tapestry classes at a significantly reduced rate to groups.
+Often these groups are guilds, but it could be a group of friends gathering to learn tapestry in your home or a local yarn shop.
 Students can work individually on the course from home or the content can be used in a meeting with everyone learning together.
 Live calls with Rebecca are available with this option as well.
-You can download that PDF by clicking the button below.
-That download gives pricing for Warp and Weft: Learning the Structure of Tapestry, my signature tapestry techniques course.
-If the group is interested in my other online courses, Weaving Tapestry on Little Looms, or Color Gradation Techniques for Tapestry, please contact me for pricing.
+You can download that PDF by clicking one of the buttons below.

 workshops currently offered in-person